 The route starts at Te Hāpua: Halswell Centre and Halswell Domain and provides a safe route to four schools in the Hoon Hay area.
 It also connects recreation facilities Pioneer Stadium in Hoon Hay and the Parakiore Recreation and Sport Centre Sports that is currently being built on Antigua Street in Central City.

-It connects to the Nor'West Arc major cycle route at Centennial Park and will link to the Southern Lights major cycle route on Strickland Street, once that cycleway is built.
+It connects to the Nor'West Arc major cycleway at Centennial Park and will link to the Southern Lights cycleway on Strickland Street once this is built.

 Nor’West Arc (open Cashmere to Jellie Park)